zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 ## Producing Messages

-To produce a given `TMessage` to a Azure Serivce Bus queue (or topic) use:
+To produce a given `TMessage` to a Azure Service Bus queue (or topic) use:

 ```cs
 // send TMessage to Azure SB queues